Hive13/RPi-ShiftBrite/README.md

 across a scanline.

 Use ./RPi-ShiftBrite -h to get information on how to run it.
-You may have to run as root/sudo to have the proper permissions for the GPIO.
+You may have to run as root or with sudo to have the proper permissions for the GPIO, as it accesses /dev/mem.

 The program (when acting as a listener) can run in either sync or async mode.
 In async mode, the program pushes out a frame over SPI at a fairly constant